Breastfeeding Awareness Week, 31 July – 6 August 2017

-Now Hull and East Yorkshire Hospitals NHS Trust Infant feeding Coordinators, Anna Lee Hughes and Pippa Stott, will be using Breastfeeding Awareness Week (31st July – 6th August 2017) to launch their new specialist infant feeding clinics.
+Now Hull University Teaching Hospitals NHS Trust Infant feeding Coordinators, Anna Lee Hughes and Pippa Stott, will be using Breastfeeding Awareness Week (31st July – 6th August 2017) to launch their new specialist infant feeding clinics.
 The clinics will take place weekly, every Monday, Wednesday and Friday, and are designed to help women in the crucial first month after having their baby.

 The clinics will be held in relaxed surroundings within the Fatima Allam Birth Centre, and will be supported by the Goodwin Breastfeeding Peer Support Team*.

 Anna Lee Hughes, Infant Feeding Coordinator within Hull Women and Children’s Hospital says:

 “Women have lots of different things to think about when they’ve just had a baby and, naturally, feeding is often high up the list.
 It is well known that, if women are given access to specialist advice and support with breastfeeding in the very early stages, they are more likely to be successful.
 In turn, breastfeeding can strengthen babies’ immune systems in the early months, helps to create a strong bond between mum and baby, and can even reduce a woman’s risk of breast and ovarian cancers longer term.